zacharykai/zacharykai/README.md

 ## Zachary Kai

 Hi!
-I'm Zachary Kai, a scifi writer (THE MARA FILES, DON'T BURN TOO BRIGHT), and the sole operator of [the book blog Road Less Read](https://www.roadlessread.com/).
+I'm Zachary Kai, a scifi writer (THE MARA FILES, DON'T BURN TOO BRIGHT), and the sole operator of [Road Less Read](https://www.roadlessread.com/).

 Also an offbeat queer, twenty-something, curiosity enthusiast, and traveller.
 [See here for more about me](https://zacharykai.net/about).